A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Outline of Proofs

-This allows us to bound the Wasserstein distance of the $V$-statistics of interest by the Wasserstein distance of the marginal distributions of the underlying iid proceses, i.e. by $d_4\left(F^{(X)} \otimes F^{(Y)}, F_N^{(X)} \otimes F_N^{(Y)}\right)$.
-Furthermore, we show in Appendix \ref{sec:bootstrap_dcov} that for some constant $c$,
+This allows us to bound the Wasserstein distance of the $V$-statistics of interest by the Wasserstein distance of the marginal distributions of the underlying i.i.d. processes, i.e.\@ by